 Year 4 Bridge Building

-Year 4 students have been investigating the challenge of "Build a Bridge" in Design Technology.
-They have been researching the different types of bridges and recording notes to create their very own bridge.
+Year 4 students spent time investigating the challenge of "Build a Bridge" in Design Technology.
+They were required to research the different types of bridges and record notes to create their very own bridge.
 Students were fully engaged, with extensive discussions, trials and errors as they enjoyed the experience of design and build.
 They excitingly tested their completed bridges with toy cars.

 Music Extension – Introduction to Violin

-The latest group completed their introduction at the end of Term 3.
-They have surpassed expectations with their enthusiasm, musicality and progress on the violin.
-It's been amazing to watch them learn new pieces every week and learn extra pieces by themselves.
+The term 3 new Violin group started in Term 3..
+They surpassed expectations with their enthusiasm, musicality and progress on the violin.
+It's was amazing to watch the children learn new pieces every week and learn extra pieces by themselves.
 Well Done!
-These students will now join Symphony Music and be taught by Bruna Felix, the new violin teacher at OLR.
+These students went on to join Symphony Music and are taught by Bruna Felix, the new violin teacher at OLR.

-The OLR Violin Ensemble will continue in Term 4.
-This is held on Tuesdays at second break in the music room.
+The OLR Violin Ensemble will continue in 2022.
 Any students who have learnt violin for approximately 6 months either at school or out of school, are welcome to participate.
-The ensemble will be free of charge.
 Students will be expected to make the commitment to come every week and to practice the pieces we learn at home.

 Students were delighted to join in the Games Boy JP incursion, with Sean-san.
 Lots of interactive games, focusing on Japanese language and culture.
-Never has the game of 'jan-ken-pon' been played with such enthusiasm and on such a grand scale, here at OLR!
-(Fun fact - the game of 'scissors, paper, rock' originated in Japan!)
+Never has the game of 'jan-ken-pon' been played with such enthusiasm and on such a grand scale at OLR!
+Fun fact - the game of 'scissors, paper, rock' originated in Japan!
 Sean-san, domo arigato!

-The Year 5 students enjoyed a Japanese-themed lunch of 'obento' this week.
-Students have been learning about Japanese food as well as eating etiquette in Japan, including what to say before (itadakimasu) or after (gochiso sama deshita) a meal.
+The Year 5 students enjoyed a Japanese-themed lunch of 'obento'.
+Students had been learning about Japanese food, as well as eating etiquette in Japan, including what to say before (itadakimasu) or after (gochiso sama deshita) a meal.
 Some impressive o-hashi (chopsticks) skills were on display and there were lots of smiles and comments of 'oishii' (delicious) or 'dai suki desu' (I love it!).